nih-cfde/cfde-deriva/README.md

 ```

 Each record identifies one existing term by its CURI `id` and supplies
 the extra `resource_markdown` payload.
+By default, any term `id`
+present in the JSON file and not in the registry will cause an error,
+rejecting the whole file.
+With `SKIP_NONMATCHING_RESOURCES=true`,
+these non-matching resources will be ignored to upload the other
+matching terms in the same file.

-Markdown often contains
-newlines and these will be escaped in the JSON payload as `\n`, a
+Markdown often contains newlines and these will be escaped in the JSON
-backslash character followed by the character `n`.
+payload as `\n`, a backslash character followed by the character `n`.

 As soon as uploads are completed, the results can be reviewed by
 browsing the C2M2 vocabulary tables in the submission system itself.